-- Selected activities: Not all the professional activities are eligible for freelance; only some selected professional activities are approved by the government.
-Generally, it is only available for those working in media, education and tech/IT sectors.
+- Selected activities: Not all professional activities are eligible for freelance; only some selected professional activities are approved by the government.
+Generally, it is only available for those working in media, education, and tech/IT sectors.

 - Banking: You can’t open a corporate bank account as you won’t have a trading name, all the payments will be made to your personal bank account.

-- NOC: if you are employee in another company, you are eligible to get a freelance license.
-However, you usually need a Non Objection Letter (NOC) from your employer to get the authorization to work as Freelancer.
+- NOC: if you are an employee in another company, you are eligible to get a freelance license.
+However, you usually need a Non-Objection Letter (NOC) from your employer to get the authorization to work as a Freelancer.
 As mentioned above, some Free Zone don’t ask for NOC!

 - No trading name: you can’t have a trading name, the permit will be issued to you as an individual in your legal name.

-Having your own Freelance license will opens up many doors in one of the world most dynamic economy in the world.
+Having your own Freelance license will open up many doors in one of the world most dynamic economies in the world.

-FreeZoneMarket.ae team provides you a full support on getting your license hassle-free.
+FreeZoneMarket.ae team provides you full support on getting your license hassle-free.

-We can also assist you to get the residence visa if you need it.
-Start your journey NOW !
+We can also assist you to get the UAE residency visa if you need it.
+Start your journey NOW!